DG Issues

 1. Create restore point -

-CREATE RESTORE POINT before_upgrade GUARANTEE FLASHBACK DATABASE;
+CREATE RESTORE POINT before_upgrade;OR -CREATE RESTORE POINT before_upgrade GUARANTEE FLASHBACK DATABASE;

 2. Check the restore points from the db -